josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 Griff was mouthy, but in such a polite way.
 He had this gentle growl-bark he deployed whenever he wanted to get your attention.
 It was so sweet, like a soft "excuse me," to let us know he wanted outside, or had perhaps lost some food in an inaccessible place.

 Griff desperately wanted to be able to howl, but just couldn't.
 He tried his hardest, but could only come up with a high-pitched falsetto vocalization, not unlike a kid who can't whistle but tries to recreate the sound with a scream.
-Getting Griff to try his howl (which would just cause him to make silly noises until he inevitably just started barking at all the commotion) was a reliable source of hilarity in our house.
+Trying to get Griff to howl (which would just cause him to make silly noises until he inevitably just started barking at all the commotion) was a reliable source of hilarity in our house.

 Griff always wanted to be at eye level with the people in the room.
 If there was an empty chair, he'd be in it (even at the dinner table).
 If he felt like he was missing out on too much, he'd get somebody to pick him up.
 My brother nicknamed him "Bazooka" for his habit of getting up on the back of the sofa and standing on your shoulder just to get a better view.

-Griff loved blankets, and being warm and cozy, but given the choice, he preferred to use our clothes.
+Griff loved blankets, and being warm and cozy, but given the choice, he preferred to use a piece of clothing that belonged to my wife, or to me.
 He loved a good spot in the sun—particularly if it happened to be by the fireplace.
 (But in a pinch, a basket of fresh laundry, or perhaps a properly smooshed-down throw pillow would do the trick.)

 <img alt="Griff, curled up in a basket of fresh laundry" src="/images/post_images/griff/griff-laundry.jpg" loading="lazy" />